Kenneth McKellar and the Traditional Songs of Scotland

 Kenneth McKellar was a much loved singer of traditional Scottish songs who died in 2010.
 He was trained as a classical tenor and started his musical career as an opera singer.
 He soon realized that opera was not his calling, however, and began to sing folk songs instead.
 For fifty years he entertained listeners in the United Kingdom and beyond.
 He built a reputation as a great interpreter of traditional Scottish vocal music and became very popular.
 He is missed by many people.

-I grew up listening to Kenneth McKellar on records, the radio and television.
+I grew up listening to Kenneth McKellar on records, the radio, and television.
 He had a winning personality and was an entertainer as well as a singer.
 My mother loved his voice and passed on her love to me.
 Luckily, McKellar's recorded works remain, enabling new generations to appreciate his voice and his contribution to music.

-A Brief Biography of Kenneth McKellar
+Early Life of Kenneth McKellar

 Kenneth McKellar was born in the town of Paisley in Scotland on June 27th, 1927.
 His father was a grocer and amateur musician who sang in the church choir.
 At home the young McKellar often heard recordings of opera on the family's wind-up gramophone.
 He was very impressed by some of the singers that he heard.